About KIPP Bay Area Public Schools

 Apply here and pursue your dream job today!

-Keywords: high school, middle school, elementary school, jobs, hiring, oakland, east bay, california, bay area, san francisco, san jose, peninsula, east palo alto, redwood city, early childhood education, kindergarten, transitional kindergarten, elementary, teacher
+Keywords: high school, middle school, elementary school, jobs, hiring, oakland, east bay, california, bay area, san francisco, san jose, peninsula, east palo alto, redwood city, science, biology, chemistry, physics, environmental science, physical science, anatomy & physiology, teacher

 KIPP Bay Area Schools does not discriminate on the basis of age, race, ethnicity, color, national origin or ancestry, cultural background, religious creed, sex, gender identity or expression, sexual orientation, marital/registered domestic partner status, physical or mental disability, medical condition, genetic information, military or veteran status, primary language, citizenship or immigration status, or any other consideration made unlawful by federal, state, or local laws.